sanity-io/nextjs-blog-cms-sanity-v3/README.md

 SANITY_API_READ_TOKEN=...
 ```

-### Import to Vercel
+#### Import to Vercel

 To deploy your local project to Vercel, push it to [GitHub](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github)/GitLab/Bitbucket and [import to Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=next-example).
 **Important**: When you import your project on Vercel, make sure to click on **Environment Variables** and set them to match your `.env.local` file.
-After it's deployed link your local code to the Vercel project:
+After it's deployed, link your local code to the Vercel project:

 ```bash
 npx vercel link